ThorstenDoherr/searchengine/doc/searchengine.md

 [[refine]](#refine)

 #### Action>Strip
-The strip action allows you to retroactively (after the the search) impose a (higher) threshold or to cutoff on the results.
+The strip action allows you to retroactively (after the the search) impose a (higher) threshold or cutoff on the results.
 The action can be restricted on specific runs.
 Complete runs can be removed with an unachievable treshold for selected runs.
 An inverse cutoff picks only the best search terms per candidate (instead of the best candidate per search term) to exploit the benefit of a curated search table.
 Run numbers can be changed or aggregated.
 [[strip]](#strip)

 #### Action>Mirror